-Melanie Fitzpatrick is a climate scientist with the Climate and Energy Program at the Union of Concerned Scientists (UCS).
-Her work encompasses basic climate research, the local and global consequences of climate change, and communicating scientific findings to policy makers, the media and citizens.
+Melanie Fitzpatrick is a climate scientist with the Climate and Energy program at the Union of Concerned Scientists.
+Her work encompasses basic climate research, studying the local and global consequences of climate change, and communicating scientific findings to policy makers, the media and citizens.

-At UCS, Melanie developed a series of climate impact reports for eight Midwest states and Pennsylvania.
-Over the last two decades she has conducted and supported global change science programs in Antarctica, spent time in Greenland and Alaska, and continues to be passionate about ensuring that government policies are informed by the best-available science.
+Over the last two decades she has conducted and supported global change science programs in Antarctica, spent time in Greenland and Alaska, and today, continues to be passionate about ensuring that government policies are informed by the best-available science.

 Dr. Fitzpatrick has been quoted widely, including by the Associated Press, CNN, Los Angeles Times, The New York Times, Reuters, and USA Today, and has appeared on Al Jazeera America and National Public Radio.